 |

-| Includes | Other cereals means things like breakfast cereals, pasta, rice, oats, noodles, maize, millet and cornmeal.
+| Includes | Other cereals include breakfast cereals, pasta, rice, oats, noodles, maize, millet and cornmeal.
 Beans and pulses can be eaten as part of this group. |

-| Nutrients | Carbohydrate (starch), Fibre, some calcium and iron, B Vitamins |
+| Nutrients | Carbohydrates (starch), Fibre, some calcium and iron, B Vitamins |

 | How much | Eat lots |

-| Try to eat | Wholemeal, wholegrain, brown or high fibre versions where possible |
+| Try to eat | Wholemeal, wholegrain, brown or high-fibre versions where possible |

-| Try to avoid | Having them fried too often (e.g. chips) Adding too much fat (e.g. thickly spread butter, or margarine on bread) Adding rich sauces and dressings (e.g. cream or cheese sauce on pasta) |
+| Try to avoid | Having them fried too often (e.g. chips) Adding too much fat (e.g. thickly spread butter or margarine on bread) Adding rich sauces and dressings (e.g. cream or cheese sauce on pasta) |

 | Includes | Fresh, frozen and canned fruit and vegetables and dried fruit.
-A glass of fruit juice can also contribute.
-Beans and pulses can be eaten as part of this group. |
+Beans and pulses can be eaten as part of this group.
+A glass of fruit juice or blended fruits can also contribute. |

-| Nutrients | Vitamin C, Carotenes, Folates, Fibre and some carbohydrate |
+| Nutrients | Vitamin C, Carotenes, Folates, Fibre and some carbohydrate. |

 | How much | Eat lots. |

-| Try to eat | A wide variety of fruit and vegetables. |
+| Try to eat | A wide variety of fruits and vegetables. |

 | Try to avoid | Adding fat or rich sauces to vegetables (e.g.

-carrots glazed with butter, roast parsnips) Adding sugar or syrupy dressing to fruit (e.g. stewed apple with sugar) |
+carrots glazed with butter, roast parsnips).
+Adding sugar or a syrupy dressing to fruit (e.g. stewed apple with sugar). |

 | Includes | Milk, cheese, yoghurt and fromage frais.
 This group does not include butter, eggs and cream. |

-| Nutrients | Calcium Protein, Vitamin B12, Vitamins A and D |
+| Nutrients | Calcium Protein, Vitamin B12, Vitamins A and D. |

-| How much | Moderate amounts and choose lower fat versions whenever you can. |
+| How much | Moderate amounts and choose lower-fat versions whenever you can. |

-| Try to eat | Lower fat versions means semi-skimmed or skimmed
+| Try to eat | Lower-fat versions mean semi-skimmed or skimmed

 Edam, Half-fat Cheddar, Camembert).
-Check the amount of fat by looking at the nutrient information on the labels.
-Compare similar products and choose the lowest - for example, 8% fat fromage frais may be labeled low fat but is not actually the lowest available. |
+Check the amount of fat by looking at the labels' nutrient information.
+Compare similar products and choose the lowest. (e.g. 8% fat fromage frais may be labelled low fat but is not the lowest available). |

 | Includes | Meat, poultry, fish, eggs, nuts, beans and

-burgers and pate.
-These are all relatively high fat choices.
-Beans, such as canned baked beans and pulses are in this group.
-Fish includes frozen and canned fish such as sardines and tuna, fish fingers and fish cakes. |
+pulses.
+Meat includes bacon, salami, and meat products such as sausages, beef burgers, and pate.
+These are all relatively high-fat choices.
+Beans, such as canned baked beans and pulses, are in this group.
+Fish includes frozen and canned fish such as sardines, tuna, fish fingers, and fish cakes. |

-| Nutrients | Iron, Protein, B Vitamins - specially B12, Zinc and Magnesium |
+| Nutrients | Iron, Protein, B Vitamins - especially B12, Zinc and Magnesium. |

-| How much | Eat moderate amounts and choose lower fat versions whenever you can. |
+| How much | Eat moderate amounts and choose lower-fat versions whenever you can. |

-| Try to eat | Lower fat versions means things like meat with
+| Try to eat | Lower fat versions mean meat with

 the fat cut off, poultry without the skin and fish without batter.
 Cook these foods without added fat.
 Beans and pulses are good alternatives to meat as they are naturally very low in fat. |

-| Includes | Margarine, low fat spread, butter, other spreading fats, cooking oils, oily salad dressings or mayonnaise, cream, chocolate, crisps, biscuits, pastries, cake, puddings, ice- cream, rich sauces and fatty gravies, sweets and sugar. |
+| Includes | Margarine, low-fat spread, butter, other spreading fats, cooking oils, oily salad dressings or mayonnaise, cream, chocolate, crisps, biscuits, pastries, cake, puddings, ice-cream, rich sauces and fatty gravies, sweets and sugar. |

-| Nutrients | Some vitamins and essential fatty acids but also a lot of fat, sugar and salt |
+| Nutrients | Some vitamins and essential fatty acids but also a lot of fat, sugar and salt. |

-| How much | Eat fatty and sugary foods sparingly - that is, infrequently and/or in small amounts. |
+| How much | Eat fatty and sugary foods sparingly - infrequently and in small amounts. |

-| Try to eat | Some foods from this group will be eaten every
+| Try to eat | Some foods from this group will be eaten

 spread, butter, other spreading fats, cooking oils, oily salad dressings or

-mayonnaise.
-Other foods from this group really are occasional foods, for example; cream, chocolate, crisps, biscuits, pastries, cake, puddings, ice-cream, rich sauces and fatty gravies, sweets and sugar. |
+mayonnaise).
+Other foods from this group are occasional foods. (e.g. cream, chocolate, crisps, biscuits, pastries, cake, puddings, ice-cream, rich sauces and fatty gravies, sweets and sugar). |

 The factors that affect people's daily energy requirements are: